JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 | BQ Table | scan_visibility table | bigquery.dataEditor |

 # Explanation
-A few things to notes:
+A few things to note:
 * When the BigQuery Data Transfer Service API is enabled, GCP creates the default service account `service-{project_number}@gcp-sa-bigquerydatatransfer.iam.gserviceaccount.com`.
 This account also known as the service agent[^1]
 * The DTS default SA uses the `serviceAccountTokenCreator` permissions to impersonate the `dts-gcs-loader` custom SA.
 * Impersonation generates a temp token that allows reading from GCS using the `dts-gcs-loader` permissions.
-* After reading from GCS, the DT default SA uses it's own identity to write to BigQuery
+* After reading from GCS, the DT default SA uses its own identity to write to BigQuery
 * Service accounts are used so that execution is not tied to an individual user
 * The custom service account needs the following permissions:[^2]
     - `bigquery.datasets.get`